Start Date: November 2021

 Start Date: May 2008

 Gabby grew up in Kalamazoo and moved to New Mexico where she worked in the hotel restaurant business for 25 years throughout the western states.
 She resettled to Northern Michigan in 2004.
-She and her husband have seven children, a grandchild, and a "grand dog."
+She and her husband have seven children, two grandchildren, and a "grand dog."
 They enjoy hiking, kayaking, and exploring the Michigan outdoors.

 Gabby came to Manna because she had the desire to "make a difference," and she quickly fell in love with our caring community of volunteers.
 She loves to listen to their stories.